tgoelles/SICOPOLIS_docker/README.md

 ```

-Start docker in the terminal, which starts an interactive bash shell to compile and run SICOPOLIS as usual.
+Start docker in the terminal inside the sicopolis folder.
+This starts an interactive bash shell to compile and run SICOPOLIS as usual.
+The local repository is mounted as volume, which means that you can use your favorite editor as usual.

 ```
-docker run -v $PWD/sicopolis:/home/glacier/sicopolis -it tgoelles/sicopolis_dev
+docker run -v $PWD:/home/glacier/sicopolis -it tgoelles/sicopolis_dev
 ```

 This mounts the folder sicopolis to /home/glacier/sicopolis inside the container.
 The container is based on ubuntu 18.04 and has a user called "glacier".